Mercury Montego

 The Mercury Montego is a nameplate that was applied to three separate generations of vehicles marketed by the Mercury division of Ford Motor Company.
 Taking its name from Montego Bay, Jamaica, the nameplate made its first appearance for 1967 in the Canadian market as part of the Mercury-derived Meteor model line.
 For 1968, the Mercury Montego made its debut across North America, becoming the Mercury counterpart of the Ford Torino intermediate-size model line for two generations.

 For the 1977 model year, Ford revised the intermediate-size product ranges of both its Ford and Mercury divisions; as part of a mid-cycle update, Mercury discontinued the Montego nameplate and expanded the Mercury Cougar line to include a full range of sedans and wagons (with the Ford Gran Torino becoming the Ford LTD II).

 After a 28-year absence, the Montego nameplate was revived for the 2005 model year, this time applied to a full-size sedan.
-Slotted in size between the Mercury Milan and Grand Marquis, the 2005 Montego was the Mercury counterpart of the Ford Five Hundred.
+Marketed between the Mercury Milan and Grand Marquis, the 2005 Montego, internally code-named D333, was the Mercury counterpart of the Ford Five Hundred (D258).
 For the 2008 model year, the Montego adopted the nameplate of the car it had replaced, becoming the final generation of the Mercury Sable.

 First generation (1968–1971)

-For 1968, Mercury introduced the Montego as part of its intermediate Mercury Comet product line, consolidating the Comet Capri and Comet Caliente into a single nameplate; the high-performance Mercury Cyclone became a distinct model line.
-As the Comet was the Mercury counterpart of the Ford Fairlane, the Montego was introduced alongside the Ford Torino.
-For 1970, Mercury intermediates adopted the Montego name entirely (as the Comet became the Mercury counterpart of the Ford Maverick).
+For 1968, Mercury introduced the Montego as part of its intermediate Mercury Comet product line.
+While its predecessor was repackaged as an entry-level trim, the Montego (sharing its M-letter nameplate with full-size Mercury sedans) replaced the Comet Capri and Comet Caliente under a single nameplate; the high-performance Comet Cyclone became a stand-alone model line.
+The Montego was the counterpart of the Ford Torino (itself, phased in to replace the Ford Fairlane).

-The first-generation Montego was offered as a four-door sedan, two-door hardtop, four-door station wagon, and two-door convertible.
-The model line was offered in base and MX trims (replacing the Comet Capri and Comet Caliente, respectively).

-For 1970, the Montego underwent a mid-cycle exterior redesign to add a forward-thrusting hood and grille design.
-The convertible was withdrawn, replaced by a four-door hardtop.
-For all sedans, a MX Brougham trim was added (with a woodgrained MX Villager station wagon), distinguished by concealed headlamps.